MARK YOUR CALENDAR: Events coming up in the Dan River Region

 Dec.
 28

-HARRY JOHNSON BASKETBALL TOURNAMENT: The Harry Johnson Basketball Tournament will be held at George Washington High School, 701 Broad St., with Session two cost at #10 per person and $5 for children five and under.
+HARRY JOHNSON BASKETBALL TOURNAMENT: The Harry Johnson Basketball Tournament will be held at George Washington High School, 701 Broad St., with session two cost at $10 per person and $5 for children 5 and under.
 The GWHS ticket office will be open at 10 a.m. and 5 p.m. each day of the tournament.

 MONDAY